 Internet Explorer 10 adds additional support for HTML5 Forms, which enables developers to easily provide user prompting, input validation, and feedback to users on form elements while using a minimal amount of script.
 Support for HTML5 client-side form and input validation enables the developer to concentrate on other tasks instead of building validation functions.

-The breadth of new HTML5 Forms support in Internet Explorer 10 is significant; for information about all of the new features, see Forms.
+The breadth of new HTML5 Forms support in Internet Explorer 10 is significant.
+For information about all of the new features, see Forms.
 You can also check out HTML5 Forms in action on the IE Test Drive.

 Parsing

-Internet Explorer 10 now follows all HTML5 parsing definitions, and applies these rules to innerHTML as well.
+Internet Explorer 10 now follows all HTML5 parsing definitions and applies these rules to innerHTML, as well.
 In addition, Internet Explorer 10 improves parsing error reporting in F12 Tools and removes several legacy features that were incompatible with HTML5.

-For more detailed information about HTML5 Parsing, see Parsing.
+For more detailed info, see Parsing.

 Sandbox